jasmine150720/vdt2024/README.md

     Here's a brief summary of the provided Docker Compose configuration:
         - Three services are defined: `react`, `fastapi`, and `mongodb`.
         - `react` service:
           - Builds the frontend container.
           - Maps port 3000 of the host to port 3000 of the container.
           - Links to the fastapi service.
         - `fastapi` service:
+          - Builds the API container.
+          - Maps port 80 of the host to port 80 of the container.
+          - Depends on the `mongodb` service.
         - `mongodb` service:
+          - Uses the mongo:5.0 image.
+          - Maps port 27017 of the host to port 27017 of the container.
+          - Initializes a MongoDB database named vdt2024.
         - Each service has a specified restart policy **unless-stopped** to ensure availability.

--   Output câu lệnh build và thông tin docker history của từng image:
+    -   Output build command and docker history information of each image:
+        ```
+        docker-compose -f docker-compose.yml up --build
+        ```
 ### 2. Continuous Integration

 Yêu cầu: